kubevirt/community/design-proposals/network-vhostuser-binding-plugin/network-vhostuser-binding-plugin.md

 The socket path have to be available to both `virt-launcher` pod (and `compute` container) and dataplane pod.
 In order to not use hostPath volumes that requires pod to be privileged, we propose to implement a **vhostuser Device Plugin** that will be able to inject mounts to the sockets directory into unprivileged pods, and annotations.

-### Device Plugin for **vhostuser sockets** resource
+#### Device Plugin for **vhostuser sockets** resources

-Device plugins have the ability to add mounts into the pods when they request for managed resources.
+Device plugins can instructs kubelet to add mounts into the containers when managed resources are requested.

-This design proposal relies on a device plugin that would manage two kinds of resources, representing a host directory where sockets will rely (for example `/var/run/vhost_sockets`):
+This design proposal relies on a device plugin that would manage two kinds of resources on the userspace dataplane that we can think of a virtual switch:
 - **dataplane**: `1`
+  This resource give access to all sub directories of `/var/run/vhost_sockets`, and to sockets inside.
-  This only resource is requested by the userspace dataplane, and add a `/var/run/vhost_sockets` mount to the dataplane pod.
+  It is requested by the dataplane itself.
+  Device plugin injects `/var/run/vhost_sockets` mount in the container.
 - **vhostuser sockets**: `n`
-  This as many resources as we want to handle and may represent the number of port of the dataplane vSwitch.
+  This resource can be thought as a virtual switch port, and can have a limit related to dataplane own limitation (performance, CPU, etc.).
+  It can help schedule workloads on node where dataplane has available resources.
   It is requested through VM or VMI definition in resources request spec.
-In turn the `virt-launcher` pod will request the same resources.
+In turn the `compute` container of the `virt-launcher` pod will request the same resources.
-  This makes the device plugin create a per pod directory like `/var/run/vhost_sockets/<pod-dp-id>`, and mount it into the `virt-launcher` pod as to well known location `/var/run/vhostuser`.
+  This makes the device plugin allocates a sub directory `/var/run/vhost_sockets/<socketXX>`, and mount it into the `virt-launcher` pod in a well known location `/var/run/vhostuser/<socketXX>`.
-  The device plugin has to generate a `pod-dp-id` and push it as an annotation in `virt-launcher` pod.
-This will be used later by the CNI or any component that configures the vhostuser socket in the dataplane with right path.

-We still have to care about directory and sockets permission and SELinux.
+The device plugin has to care about directory permissions and SELinux, for the sockets to be accessible from requesting pods.

+The device plugin has to comply with [`device-info-spec`](https://github.com/k8snetworkplumbingwg/device-info-spec/blob/main/SPEC.md#device-information-specification).
+This allows information sharing between device plugin and the CNI.
+Thanks to Multus being compliant with this spec, the CNI can retrieve device information (socket path and and type) to be used to configure the dataplane accordingly.
+Multus will also annotate the `compute` container with this information, KubeVirt extracts only a part into `kubevirt.io/network-info`.

+#### Network Binding Plugin and Kubevirt requirements

+Network Binding Plugin then can leverage `downwardAPI` feature available from Kubevirt v1.3.0, in order to retrieve the `kubevirt.io/network-info` annotation values, and extract the socket path to configure the interface in the domain XML.

+But it can't use it directly as it would break Live Migration of VMs:
+The socket directories `/var/run/vhostuser/<socketXX>` are not predictable, and new ones get allocated when the destination pod is being created.
+Unfortunately the domain XML is the one from the source pod (migration domain), and references sockets paths allocated to source pod.

+Hence, Network Binding Plugin needs to use immutable paths to sockets.
+This can be achieved using the interface name (or its hash version) in symbolic links to the real socket path: `/var/run/kubevirt/sockets/net1` -> `/var/run/vhostuser/<socketXX>`.

+But the symbolic link needs to be created in the `compute` container mount namespace, for `qemu` to be able to access it.

+This requires the `virt-launcher` pod to be created with `shareProcessNamespace` enabled.

+Then Network Binding Plugin can target one of the `compute` processes root dir through `/proc/<pid>/root` to create the symbolic link.

+Unfortunately not all processes can be targetted.
+For example it does not work with `virt-launcher` or `virt-launcher-monitor`, but it's working with `virtlogd`.

+Enabling `shareProcessNamespace` in KubeVirt is part of this PR: [Refactor containerdisks by accessing the artifacts via proc and pid namespace sharing](https://github.com/kubevirt/kubevirt/pull/11845)

-### Implementation diagram
+#### Implementation diagram

 ![kubevirt-vhostuser-shared-sockets](kubevirt-vhostuser-binding-plugin-device-plugin.png)